Towards AI Accountability Infrastructure: Gaps and Opportunities in AI Audit Tooling: Results

-Currently, the vetting process for API use often requires the auditor to disclose their intent for the evaluation in advance, which may compromise the integrity of the study. \inlinequote{I'm very much concerned that what's going to happen is.. [platforms have] given all this access, and there will actually be... more of a cover up than there is now...
-They have so much power in this conversation to just share whatever information they want}{7}.
 Instead, one participant's ideal was an \inlinequote{inspectability API}{7}, a required, standardized interface to allow researchers to interact with online platforms, including the ability to test different profiles, geographies, and other variables needed to evaluate disparate treatment, misinformation, and other algorithmic harms.
 Similarly, an auditor at a startup wished for centralized data archive available to the public: \blockquote{ If I really had to paint my perfect vision, it would be an independent database archive, or whatever, of all the relevant data.
 And then... different parts of society can tap into it...
 I think what you want is a lot of different innovative organizations and people and builders taking this data and building useful things with it, rather than a single one. }{12}

-\inlinesection{Challenges with independent data collection.} Rather than rely on the model operator to provide access, auditors---especially external auditors---often turned to tools for Data Collection to obtain evidence themselves, sometimes developing and sharing their own tools and processes.
-Unlike tools for Transparency Infrastructure, which were mostly proprietary ({\osPropTransp} open source), tools for Data Collection we found were much more likely to be available under an open source license ({\osPropData} open source; see Figure~\ref{fig:profit-license}).
-Tools for Data Collection also included the most popular Github repositories in our survey (Table~\ref{tab:top-repos})---for example, auditors used Selenium \citep{noauthor_selenium_nodate}, a popular collection of open source tools for browser automation, to simulate user profiles while scraping data (known as a ``sock puppet'' audit \citep{bandy_problematic_2021}).
+\inlinesection{Challenges with independent data collection.} Rather than rely on the model operator to provide access, auditors---especially \emph{external} auditors---often turned to tools for Data Collection to obtain evidence themselves, sometimes developing and sharing their own tools and processes.
+Unlike the tools we found for Transparency Infrastructure, which were mostly not open source ({\osPropTransp} open source in our dataset; see Fig.~\ref{fig:profit-license}), tools for Data Collection were much more likely to be available under an open source license ({\osPropData} open source in our dataset).
+Tools for Data Collection---most not built specifically for AI auditing---also comprised the most popular Github repositories in our dataset (Table~\ref{tab:top-repos}).
+For example, auditors used Selenium \citep{noauthor_selenium_2023}, a popular collection of open source tools for browser automation, to simulate user profiles while scraping data (known as a ``sock puppet'' audit \citep{bandy_problematic_2021}).